victoriacheng15/website/blog/2022/12-14-react-hooks-useeffect/index.md

 ![Code_mARSSYOcvq](https://user-images.githubusercontent.com/35031228/207721083-d0ed73bc-93d9-45ff-9a6f-799776860a94.gif)

-As you can see, clicking the first button, both useEffects were called.
-Imagine this as a huge app that do many things, the useEffect without an empty array will run on _every render_.
+As you can see, by clicking the first button, both useEffects were called.
+Imagine this as a huge app that does many things, the useEffect without an empty array will run on _every render_.
 Action A will run the useEffect.
 Action B will run the useEffect as well.
 And more actions will run the useEffect!
 This will have many unnecessary renders and cause performance issues.

 ![Code_myn5seidV3](https://user-images.githubusercontent.com/35031228/207722474-e7827488-d110-42fd-a2cb-6dee3940038d.gif)

-My rule of thumb is always add an empty array in the useEffect.
+My rule of thumb is always to add an empty array in the useEffect.
 At least, you can know and make sure the component will only run once after the initial render.

 ### Test Code